DS-100/fa25/syllabus.md

 - **"No Discussion" Grading Scheme:** Instead, the 5% discussion weight will be redistributed to the assignments category.
 If you choose this option you will not be assigned to a discussion section.

 {: .note }
-> You can switch from the graded discussion option to the non-graded discussion option after the [Pre-Semester Survey](https://docs.google.com/forms/d/e/1FAIpQLSehM7P5Q56uskI00wofpOsXL4xQaYK97vY7l0AvLAlmguLgXQ/viewform?usp=header){:target="_blank"} is due (11:59AM (noon) on January 24, 2025) and before January 31, 2025, so you are able to attend one discussion to gauge your interest.
-To do so, please make a private Ed post or email [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
-You cannot switch from graded to non-graded after January 31, 2025.
+> You can switch from the graded discussion option to the non-graded discussion option after the [Pre-Semester Survey](https://docs.google.com/forms/d/e/1FAIpQLSdrDoPwGUv3ShWYtP0_4UKQ8D3jp1xCx6MO9qfGRaPky-hgYA/viewform?usp=header){:target="_blank"} is due (11:59PM (midnight) on August 31, 2025) and before September 4, 2025, so you are able to attend one discussion to gauge your interest.
+To do so, please make a private Ed post.
+You cannot switch from graded to non-graded after September 4, 2025.
 If you are unable to submit the form on time, we will assume you have opted for the non-graded discussion option.

 Students are not permitted to switch between the two grading schemes once finalized.
-However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed or [data100.instructors@berkeley.edu](mailto:{{page.course.email}}).
+However, if you would like to attend discussion at a later point in the semester, please reach out to us privately via Ed.

 Please refer to [Grading Scheme](#grading-scheme) for a comprehensive grade breakdown.